mzeidenberg/spring23_0002_website/content/home/syllabus.md

 * Office Hours

 ## Information about Ed
-Please sign up for the Ed system using this [link](https://edstem.org/us/join/DPYpfg)
+The Ed discussion system is integrated into Brightspace.

 Ed is an online discussion forum system that is designed to make it easy to have conversations around code.
 Using Ed you will be able to ask me, the course tutors or your fellow students questions about course content and homework assignments.
 For example, let's say you're having trouble understanding how to convert user input from a String to an Integer.
 You can create a new thread on our Ed discussion forum with your question - including a live code snippet - and members of the class can respond and provide helpful hints to get you started.